netscaler/netscaler-k8s-ingress-controller/docs/configure/annotations.md

 Smart annotation takes JSON format as input.
 The key and value that you pass in the JSON format must match the Citrix ADC NITRO format.
 For more information on the Citrix ADC NITRO API, see [Citrix ADC 12.1 REST APIs - NITRO Documentation](https://developer-docs.citrix.com/projects/netscaler-nitro-api/en/latest/).

-For example, if you want to enable `SRCIPDESTIPHASH` based lb method, you must use the corresponding NITRO key and value format `lbmethod`, `SRCIPDESTIPHASH` respectively.
+For example, if you want to enable the `SRCIPDESTIPHASH` based lb method, you must use the corresponding NITRO key and value format `lbmethod`, `SRCIPDESTIPHASH` respectively.

 The following table details the smart annotations provided by the Citrix ingress controller: